pekap/N_2_contingency_analysis/README.md

 ## Fast N-2 contingency analysis algorithm

-Basic implementation of fast N-2 contingecy analysis algorithm developed by Prof. Kostya Turitsyn MIT research group The algorithm aims to find all dangerous N-2 contingencies in the grid.
+Basic implementation of fast N-2 contingecy analysis algorithm developed by Prof. Kostya Turitsyn MIT research group.
+The algorithm aims to find all dangerous N-2 contingencies in the grid.
 We call dangerous N-k contingency a set of k elements which tripping leads to violation of at least one constraint in power grid.